-To achieve the Tasmanian Certificate of Education (TCE) you must show that you meet the five standards of the TCE.
+To achieve the Tasmanian Certificate of Education (TCE) students must show they meet the standards of the TCE.

-- Everyday adult use of computers and the internet.
+- Everyday Adult Standard – Use of Computers and the Internet.

-Passing an Everyday adult standards safety net test does not give you credit points that contribute to meeting the participation and achievement standard of the TCE, however, it does provide you with the relevant everyday adult standard.
+Passing an Everyday Adult Standard safety net test does not provide credit points that contribute to meeting the Participation and Achievement Standard of the TCE.
+It only shows that a student meets the relevant Everyday Adult Standard.

 - There may be a cost involved, please refer to schools for further details.